z-gong/mstk/docs/analyzer.rst

 like curve fitting, structure determination and time series analysis.

 .. note::
-   *This module is developed for personal projects.
+   *Deprecated.
+This module is developed for personal projects.
 It's not a comprehensive analysis toolkit.*

 Structural analysis
 -------------------